The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 We're seeing the tip of the iceberg.

-Um, in that we were directed that only children with underlying conditions would be the ones that should qualify for vaccination.
+In that, we were directed that only children with underlying conditions would be the ones that should qualify for vaccination.

 That's not what the data shows.

-Six-month-old to two-year-old, their underlying condition is youth.
+Six month old to two-year-old, their underlying condition is youth.

-Fifty-three percent of those children hospitalized last season had no underlying conditions.
+53% of those children hospitalized last season had no underlying conditions.

 The data say that in that age range, you should be vaccinating your child.